zhaofuq/Instant-NSR/readme.md

 # Usage

-We use the same data format as nerf and instant-ngp, e.g. [fox](https://github.com/NVlabs/instant-ngp/tree/master/data/nerf/fox).
+We use the same data format as nerf and instant-ngp, and we provide a test dataset [dance](https://drive.google.com/drive/folders/1Tfw4bXUG6n5VcVFbWXTkXnEfLdbZ_pB-?usp=sharing) which is on google driver.
-Please download and put them under `Your Own Path` and follow clomap calibration.
+Please download and put it under `{INPUTS}/dance` and then run our Instant-NSR code.

 First time running will take some time to compile the CUDA extensions.